bas/ld-books/README.md

 - Variation 4: PrimaryButton

 Add percentage rollout as default rule with an even distribution of 25% for each of the four buttons.

+Pull request https://github.com/bas/ld-books/pull/4 was added as a test to target an individual user.